A Dallas Cowboys football blog

 Five sounds like a lot, but remember that we’re lumping the fullback into the group.
 We’re also listing Austin as a RB, as the Cowboys official website does, even though he is likely to be a hybrid player both rushing and receiving.

 Helping the rookie is that Rod Smith has an expiring contract, so I think Dallas will find ways to give Bo looks to determine his long-term value.
-A battering ram is nice as a backup, particularly for later in games after the is already worn down.
+A battering ram is nice as a backup, particularly for later in games after the defense is already worn down.

 Receiver (6)